Birth defects in monochorionic twin

 How are abnormalities and complications in monochorionic twins treated?

 Treatments for complications of monochromic pregnancies vary depending on the condition of the babies.

-Babies born prematurely or with special needs will be cared for in a special care nursery called a neonatal intensive care unit (NICU), where expert physicians and staff can quickly respond if specialized care is needed.
+If your babies are born prematurely or with special needs, they will be cared for in a special care nursery called a neonatal intensive care unit.
+At the NICU, expert physicians and staff can quickly respond if your babies need specialized care.

 Will I be able to help care for my babies?

 Yes.
 Ask your nurse about ways to interact with and care for your babies.
 Babies that are healthy at birth may need only a brief stay in a special care nursery.
 Others may need more time in the NICU to resolve health issues.

 Many mothers are able to successfully breastfeed their twins.
 Lactation specialists can help mothers of multiples learn techniques for breastfeeding their babies separately and together and increase their milk supply.

 Mothers whose babies are unable to breastfeed because they are sick or premature can pump their breast milk and store the milk for later feedings.